Mentor-Cycle/.github/profile/README.md

 ## :memo: Licença

-Esse projeto possui a licença MIT. veja a documentação [LICENSE](LICENSE) para mais detalhes.
+Esse projeto possui a licença MIT.

 ---